 The Compensation Committee is aware that compensation arrangements, if not properly designed, could encourage inappropriate or excessive risk taking.
 We believe that our overall compensation program encourages our named executive officers and other employees to focus on both short-term and long-term objectives and does not encourage excessive risk taking.
 While the value of stock options is inherently tied to the performance of the Company, and an important part of our current and future performance based compensation, our stock options vest over multiple years and the value is not directly linked to the achievement of short term defined metrics.
 To enhance this posture, the Committee made the decision, starting in 2017, to award performance-based restricted stock grants in addition to market priced options and restricted stock units.
-In addition, cash incentive bonuses tied to the achievement of Company and individual goals have historically made up a small percentage of our executive officers' total compensation awarded to our named executive officers.
+In addition, cash incentive bonuses tied to the achievement of Company and individual goals have historically made up a small percentage of our executive officers' total compensation package.
+For example, in 2018, payouts under our cash incentive bonus plan represented approximately 19% of the total compensation, or 13% of direct compensation awarded to our named executive officers.
 The Nominating and Corporate Governance Committee implemented stock ownership guidelines which will ensure significant amounts of actual share ownership over time for our executive officers and such a holding requirement can serve to mitigate excessive risk taking.
 Further, we operate as a single business unit and therefore are not exposed to the risks that may be associated with operating through several segments, such as one business unit being significantly more profitable than another or having a compensation structure that is significantly different than that of other units.
-The Compensation

-Committee will continue to review risk as one of the elements it considers in the planning process for executive compensation in the future.
+The Compensation Committee will continue to review risk as one of the elements it considers in the planning process for executive compensation in the future.